‘DWTS’ Host Tyra Banks Admits She Didn’t Feel ‘Pressure’ To Replace Tom Bergeron

-New Dancing with the Stars host Tyra Banks opened up about her first show taking over from Tom Bergeron and a scary moment she had before stepping out into the ballroom for the first time on Monday, September 14.
+New Dancing with the Stars host Tyra Banks opened up about taking over from Tom Bergeron and a scary moment she had before stepping out into the ballroom for the first time on Monday, September 14.

 Tyra chatted via video call with former The Bachelorette star Rachel Lindsay for Extra immediately following the episode.

 “Did you feel any big pressure… because I know you had big shoes to fill tonight?”
-Rachel asked the America’s Next Top Model star, referring to her replacing Tom and co-host Erin Andrews who were both let go earlier this year.
-The twosome’s firing was met with some serious backlash from fans, with many demanding the former be reinstated.
+Rachel asked the America’s Next Top Model star, referring to her replacing Tom and co-host Erin Andrews, who were both let go earlier this year.

+The twosome’s firing was met with some serious backlash from fans, with many demanding the former hosts be reinstated.

 “You know, it wasn’t super pressure, but I was nervous,” Tyra admitted.